rdcoletta/meffs_networks/README.md

 # Marker effects networks
 by Rafael Della Coletta and Candice Hirsch

-> The objective of this project is to determine whether we can create networks of marker effects from a maize population across multiple environments.
-If this is possible, then the question becomes whether or not we can extract useful information about which markers (or modules of markers) are more associated with environmental adaptability.
+> The objective of this project was to determine whether or not we could create networks of marker effects from a maize population across multiple environments, and identify which markers (or modules of markers) were associated with environmental adaptability.